 Try Lamb Shish on the City Outskirts

 Just as Lagman can be considered as being Bukhara’s regional specialty, lamb shish is another popular dish enjoyed by Uzbeks.
-You can’t find this in the restaurants in the city centre, so you need to venture to the outskirts where meats are marinated and cooked on skewers in local grill house restaurants.
+You can’t find this in the restaurants in the city centre, so you need to venture to the outskirts of town.
+Here, meats are marinated and cooked on skewers in local grill house restaurants.